qnxor/macoh/README.md

 Usage
 -----

-1. [Donwload](https://github.com/qnxor/macoh/archive/master.zip) the zip and extract somewhere
+1. [Donwload](https://github.com/qnxor/macoh/releases) the latest .zip release and extract it somewhere
 1. Open Terminal and do `bash macoh.sh`
 1. Choose a command in the (old school) menu